-The four numbers are minimum x, minimum y, width, height. x coordinates increase to the right, y coordinates increase upwards.
-PDF file can also optionally contain a crop box for each page, defining to what extent the page is cropped before being displayed or printed.
+PDF files can also optionally contain a crop box for each page, defining to what extent the page is cropped before being displayed or printed.
 A crop box can be set, changed and removed, without affecting the underlying media box.
 To set or change the crop box use -cropbox.
 To remove any existing crop box, use -remove-cropbox.